JamesSkemp/angular-todo-list-tutorial/README.md

 - `#variableName` can be used to store a reference to an element.
 For example `<input #inputElementRef />` and then `<button (click)="doAThing(inputElementRef.value)">Do</button>`
 - `ng g i interfaces/todo-item` for creating interfaces.
 - `ng g s services/todo-list` for creating services.
+- Event emitting:
+  - define on the component that generates it (`@Output()`)
+  - parent component `(output variable name)` it on component element
+  - parent component handles as needed
+  - see TodoItemComponent and ListManagerComponent

 ## Development server